Emergencies

 STUDENT INJURIES: The student is responsible for his/her medical and any ambulance expenses (exception: Intercollegiate Athletics).

-FEES FOR EMERGENCY CARE: The ill/injured person will be charged an ambulance fee and the emergency hospital fee.
+FEES FOR EMERGENCY C.A.R.E.: The ill/injured person will be charged an ambulance fee and the emergency hospital fee.
 When the college assumes the liability for an injury, the ambulance expense will be covered by the college.

 EMPLOYEE INJURIES (During working hours): These expenses are covered by Southern California Risk Management Associates, Inc. Please check with your Supervisor regarding this.